 Pollutants created during the energy production process leave our mills through chimneys as air pollutants, and as biomass ash.
-Air pollutants, in particular CO2, accumulate in the atmosphere, contributing to climate change.
-Emission levels are
+Air pollutants, in particular $CO_2$ , accumulate in the atmosphere, contributing to climate change.
+Emission levels are monitored by management.
+Emissions carry an environmental cost, and they can also be associated with considerable financial, legal and commercial costs for our business.
+The above-described actions to improve energy efficiency are crucial in scaling down our relative CO2 emissions.

-We have been dedicated to making investments in this area for a number of years now.
-In 2008, we made a significant investment in a biomass boiler at our mill in Grycksbo, which enables our steam generation process at the mill to be fossil free.
+We have been dedicated to reduce emissions for a number of years now.
+In 2008, a significant investment in a biomass boiler was made at the Grycksbo mill, making the steam generation process at the mill fossil free.

-Key performance indicator Target 2022 2017 2016 CO 2 emissions (kg/tonne paper) 270 282 297 Total production of paper (in tonnes) 695,000 658,645 654,821
+Key performance indicator Target 2022 2018 2017 2016 CO 2 emissions (kg/tonne paper) 270 293 282 297 Total production of paper (in tonnes) 695,000 639,073 658,645 654,821

-The total and specific $CO_2$ emissions from the mills in Arctic Paper decreased in 2017 compared to 2016.
-This is a consequence of higher energy efficiency, particularly in the Kostrzyn mill, but also an effect of lower sales of heat and electricity to external consumers. $CO_2$ emissions increased in the Munkedal mill between 2016 and 2017 due to a change in the way steam is produced at the Munkedal mill: electricity consumed is to a large extent replaced by a natural gas boiler.
+The total and specific $CO_2$ emissions from our mills increased in 2018 compared to 2017. $CO_2$ emissions increased in the Munkedal mill between 2017 and 2018 due to a change in the way steam is produced at the Munkedal mill: electricity from the grid is to a large extent replaced by a natural gas boiler (This trend started already in 2017).
 This means that $CO_2$ emissions were moved from the electricity supplier to the mill.
-At the same time, overall energy consumption has decreased as described above giving a net decrease in $CO_2$ emissions.
-The target for $CO_2$ is based on the potential for further energy savings.